Guruvishnukurra/mind-bloom-compass-wellbeing/README.md

+# Team Name:
+Mind Bloom

+# Team Members:
+1. Guruvishnu Kurra
+2. Ayush Tripathi
+3. Akash Patil
+4. Chinmay Kulkarni
+5. Siddhi Jambhale

+# Project Name:
+Mind Bloom – Compass for Wellbeing

+# Project Abstract:
+Mind Bloom is a mental wellness platform designed to promote emotional health, self-awareness, and mindfulness among individuals.
+It combines AI-powered interactions with mood tracking and habit-building tools to help users manage stress, anxiety, and everyday mental challenges.
+The platform provides a safe, stigma-free digital space for self-reflection, learning, and guided improvement in mental wellbeing.

+Using Supabase for authentication and data storage, the app ensures secure handling of user information.
+An AI-powered assistant (integrated via OpenAI API) helps users with personalized wellness advice and journaling prompts.
+The intuitive and responsive interface is built with React, Tailwind CSS, and shadcn-ui for a modern, engaging user experience.

+# Tech Stack:
+- **Frontend:** React.js, TypeScript, Vite
+- **UI / Styling:** Tailwind CSS, shadcn-ui
+- **Backend / Database:** Supabase
+- **AI / NLP:** OpenAI API
+- **Hosting / Deployment:** Vercel

+# Dataset Used (if any):
+No external dataset was used.
+The application relies on real-time user input and API-based responses from OpenAI for personalized interactions.

 # Mind Bloom / Compass Wellbeing 🌱

 Millions struggle in silence—our mission is to create an accessible, stigma-free platform that empowers everyone to take charge of their mental well-being.